ibm-cloud-docs/power-iaas/global-replication-service.md

 {: #onboard-aux-vol}

 The auxiliary volumes exist on the storage controller of the secondary site that you can onboard in the Power System Virtual Server workspace to manage them from the secondary site.
 Collect the following information from the primary site and enter them in the onboarding request to onboard the auxiliary volumes:
-1. CRN of the {{site.data.keyword.powerSys_notm}} instance where the master volumes are located (primary site).
+1. Fetch the CRN of the {{site.data.keyword.powerSys_notm}} workspace instance where the master volumes are located (primary site).
-2. Auxiliary volume name of primary site.
-Get the name from the **auxVolumeName** field.
+2. Fetch the names from **auxVolumeName** field of master volumes from primary site to onboard a list of names of auxiliary volume.

 Onboard operation is an asynchronous operation that can take some time, depending upon the number of volumes.
 You can use [GetOnboarding API(dummy link)]() to check the status of the operation.

-The onboarding operation creates a new volume ID for auxiliary volumes.
+The onboarding operation creates a new volume ID for each onboarded auxiliary volume.
-When the master volume (in primary site) is a part of a volume group, the onboarding operation creates a new volume group ID for the existing volume group on the storage host and adds the new auxiliary volume IDs to the new group ID.
+When the master volume (in primary site) is a part of a volume group, the onboarding operation creates a new volume group ID for the existing volume group on the storage host.
+It adds the new auxiliary volume IDs to the new group ID.

 Volume IDs and group ID for master-aux volume pair are different on primary and secondary sites.
 However, you can check other fields such as **materVolumeName**, **auxVolumeName**, and **consistencyGroupName** to identify mater-aux volume pair.
 {: Note}